 The Health Workforce Information Programme is a well established programme that has been capturing and reporting credible and timely DHB employee demographic data since 2006.
 The data collected consists of 29 variables supported by an agreed data standard and code sets.
 The HWIP information is used to inform strategic and operational workforce analysis, development and planning at the local, regional and national level as well as inform ER strategic negotiations.
 It provides a foundation on which to build a richer picture on how best to deliver to New Zealand’s future health sector workforce needs.

 The HWIP team also provide analysis and advice on all aspects of workforce information.
 To contact the team please send a message to – HWIP@tas.health.nz

 DHB employed workforce information reports are generated each quarter (March, June, September, December), providing a snapshot overview of the DHB employed workforce.
 The format of the reports is to provide tables and graphs on the demographics of the DHB workforce aligned to the seven occupational groupings.
 These groupings are:

-- Senior medical
+- Senior medical officer (SMO)

-- Junior medical
+- Resident medical officer (RMO)

 - Allied & scientific (the amalgamation of Allied Health and Technical and Scientific)

 - Care and support